About Spaulding Rehabilitation Hospital

 Spaulding Rehabilitation Network is the official teaching partner of the Harvard Medical School Department of Physical Medicine and Rehabilitation (PM&R).

-The Spaulding Network’s facilities, including four inpatient facilities, two skilled nursing facilities, and 23 outpatient facilities spanning Cape Ann to Cape Cod are members of Partners HealthCare, founded by Massachusetts General Hospital and Brigham and Women’s Hospital.
+The Spaulding Network’s facilities, including three inpatient facilities, a skilled nursing facilities, and 25 outpatient facilities spanning Cape Ann to Cape Cod are members of Partners HealthCare, founded by Massachusetts General Hospital and Brigham and Women’s Hospital.
 The knowledge and expertise of this entire health care system is available to patients and caregivers.
 Spaulding is also affiliated with Partners HealthCare at Home, which provides high-quality services at home, where the comfort and security of familiar surroundings can greatly enhance quality of life.